 Sunday afternoon I visited the Appian Way, “ancient Rome’s most important military and economic artery”.
-The road is one of the “oldest roads in existence” and called the “Queen of Roads”.
-It was built in 312 BC!
+Built in 312 BC, the road is one of the “oldest roads in existence” and called the “Queen of Roads”!

 “The Appian Way was a crucial road for the Roman Empire.
 It connected Rome to its most distant settlements.
 Originally built by Appius Claudius Caecus, the censor of Rome, the road connected Rome to Capua near Naples.
 Eventually, it extended more than 300 miles to the Adriatic Coast, making it the widest and longest road in existence at the time.”

 “The road is made of large, flat stones firmly set in place by thousands of years of rain, wheels, and feet passing over them….”

 The Appian Way starts at Via Appia south of the Coliseum.
 Circo Massimo metro station is the best access point.
 For me, getting there was an effort and required connecting through metro lines A and B, and then taking a bus.
 It’s a beautiful area, and I enjoyed the afternoon despite the heat.
 The Appian Way is best seen on bicycle using the worn dirt tracks along the road.
 On Sundays, cars are not permitted.

 I walked portions of the incredibly well-preserved road and visited the Catacombs of San Sebastiano and San Callisto.
 The road is made of “large, flat stones firmly set in place by thousands of years of rain, wheels, and feet passing over them”.

 “The Ancient Appian Way was the first and greatest, a surviving testament to the mighty Roman Empire.”